Esther Griffin White: Activism

 White was a vocal advocate for women's suffrage.
-She was a member of several suffragist organizations, including the Richmond Franchise League, the Women's Franchise League of Indiana (the local affiliate of the National American Woman Suffrage Association).
+She was a member of several suffragist organizations, including the Richmond Franchise League, the Woman's Franchise League of Indiana (the local affiliate of the National American Woman Suffrage Association).

 White was also a strong advocate for racial equality, and was an active member of the Richmond Branch of the National Association for the Advancement of Colored People (NAACP).

 Politics

 In 1912, White voiced her support for Theodore Roosevelt's presidential campaign.

 In 1920, before the passage of the 19th amendment recognized women's right to vote in the United States, White campaigned to become a Delegate to the Republican State Convention, making her the first woman in Indiana to have her name appear on a state election ballot.
 White was elected to the office and served as the only female delegate at the convention.

 Later, White ran for both mayoral and congressional office, though she was not elected to either post.